syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-One-Variable.md

 There are two ways to save charts so you can export them.
 The first method, is the default method for R, is cumbersome and confusing but you can include it in your code.
 The second method, uses RStudio, is much simpler but uses menus.
 Used here in the guidelines is the second method for all the images in this book.

 To save images using R's method, you must open a device or "graphical device."
 The following code shows how to use devices to save either PNG files for raster graphics or PDF files for vector graphics.
 You must use one or the other for the command; you cannot run both at once.
 There are also several other formats available.
-Refer ?png, ?pdf, and ?Dev for more information on these functions.
+Refer ?png, ?pdf, and ?dev for more information on these functions.

 ### Sample: sample_2_2.R